reinhardliess/phrase-hunter-game/readme.md

     * The game tracks which phrases were guessed correctly and lets the player continue until all phrases are guessed
     * If all phrases were guessed a message is displayed, the _Start Game_ button is hidden and the game is over
     * Because of these additions some game logic, as laid out in the project's instructions, had to be changed (see app.js and game.js)
-* Created two new classes
+* Created two extra classes
     * AnimateCss: wrapper class for access to animate.css
     * DOMhelper: For an easier way to create/append elements in the DOM.
 * I used the `keydown` event to implement physical keyboard support because `keypress`is deprecated in the current [W3C specifications](https://www.w3.org/TR/uievents/#event-type-keypress)